koenrane/KR-new-site/content/design.md

 <figcaption>The palettes for light and dark mode.
 In dark mode, I decrease the saturation of image assets.</figcaption>
 </figure>

 I use the darkest text color sparingly.
 The margin text is medium-contrast, as are e.g. list numbers and bullets.
-I even used CSS to dynamically adjust the luminance of favicons which often appear in the margins, so that I don't have e.g. a jet-black GitHub icon surrounded by lower-contrast text.
+I even used CSS to dynamically adjust the luminance of select favicons, avoiding the scourge of common jet-black favicons mixed in with my softer text color.
+My dark mode button rotates between "automatic", "force light mode", and "force dark mode."

 ## Colors should accent content